The field of health education and promotion explores the complexities of human behavior and identifies ways to promote healthy behaviors.

 Faculty members bring unique perspectives to the classroom, based on years of practical experience and their ability to engage students in important discussions of real-world problems.
 Choose from a range of courses and prepare to participate in small classes that offer plenty of opportunities for interaction with fellow students and instructors.

 The Department of Health Sciences has received national recognition from the American Association for Health Education, one of the nation’s oldest and largest health educator associations, for the high-quality initial preparation of school health educators.
-The department also prepares students to become a Certified Health Education Specialist (CHES) and to receive certification in Maryland as a health teacher (7th-12th grades).
-In addition, the graduate program is a multiple event provider for the National Commission for Health Education Credentialing (NCHEC), Inc.
+The department also prepares students to become a Certified Health Education Specialist (CHES).